Boredom: The Lazy Parent’s Strategy for Inspiring Creativity

 If a house does have a studio, it usually belongs to the parent.
 If there’s a workshop, it belongs to the parent.
 The two spaces we typically allot to kids are their bedroom and the shared TV space.
 Anything creative is called “craft time” and the dining table is cleared off while it happens — but usually that table is covered with the detritus of life.
 There’s no space that is always waiting for a child to build and create.
 There’s no time set aside and protected so that making can be part of everyday life.

 Does always-available electronic entertainment destroy a child’s ability to create, design, make, and do?
 Not if they produce what they consume.
 Not if you feed and support their interests and give them enough time to take them further.
-Not if you don’t artificially limit the amount of time they can play so they can only be a passive user.
+Not if you don’t limit the amount of time they can play so severely that they can only be a passive user.

 They need time to achieve mastery and become a creator.
 But not just time — they need support.
 They need space.
 They need tools and materials.
 They need collaborators and cohorts.
 They need community.
 They need a parent who appreciates their interests and their efforts.
 They need a mentor.